polarsignals/frostdb/README.md

 > This project is still in its infancy, consider it not production-ready, probably has various consistency and correctness problems and all API will change!

-FrostDB is an embeddable columnar database written in Go.
-It features semi-structured schemas (could also be described as typed wide-columns), and uses [Apache Parquet](https://parquet.apache.org/) for storage, and [Apache Arrow](https://arrow.apache.org/) at query time.
-Building on top of Apache Arrow, FrostDB provides a query builder and various optimizers (it reminds of DataFrame-like APIs).
+FrostDB is an embeddable wide-column columnar database written in Go.
+It features semi-structured schemas, uses [Apache Parquet](https://parquet.apache.org/) for storage, and [Apache Arrow](https://arrow.apache.org/) at query time.
+Building on top of Apache Arrow, FrostDB provides a query builder and various optimizers (using DataFrame-like APIs).

-FrostDB is optimized for use cases where the majority of interactions are writes, and when data is queried, a lot of data is queried at once (our use case at Polar Signals can be broadly described as Observability and specifically for [Parca](https://parca.dev/)).
-It could also be described as a wide-column columnar database.
+FrostDB is optimized for use cases where the majority of interactions are writes, with occasional analytical queries over this data.
+FrostDB was built specifically for [Parca](https://parca.dev/) for Observability use cases.

-Read the annoucement blog post to learn about what made us create it: https://www.polarsignals.com/blog/posts/2022/05/04/introducing-arcticdb/ (FrostDB was originally called ArcticDB)
+Read the announcement blog post to learn about what made us create it: https://www.polarsignals.com/blog/posts/2022/05/04/introducing-arcticdb/ (FrostDB was originally called ArcticDB)

 ## Why you should use FrostDB

-Columnar data stores have become incredibly popular for analytics data.
+Columnar data stores have become incredibly popular for analytics.
 Structuring data in columns instead of rows leverages the architecture of modern hardware, allowing for efficient processing of data.
 A columnar data store might be right for you if you have workloads where you write a lot of data and need to perform analytics on that data.

 FrostDB is similar to many other in-memory columnar databases such as [DuckDB](https://duckdb.org/) or [InfluxDB IOx](https://github.com/influxdata/influxdb_iox).

 FrostDB may be a better fit for you if:
 - Are developing a Go program
-- Want to embed a columnar database in your program instead of running a separate server
+- Want to embed a columnar database in your program instead of running a separate database server
 - Have immutable datasets that don't require updating or deleting
-- Your data contains dynamic columns, where a column may expand during runtime
+- Your data contains dynamic columns, where the number of columns in the schema may increase at runtime

 FrostDB is likely not suitable for your needs if:
 - You aren't developing in Go